sanko/At.pm/README.md

 - `lexicon`

     Location of lexicons.
 This allows new [AT Protocol Lexicons](https://atproto.com/specs/lexicon) to be referenced without installing a new version of this module.

-    Defaults to the dist's share directory.
+    Defaults to `/lexicons` under the dist's share directory.

 A new object is returned on success.